The All-important Acid/Alkaline

 Resources on the web:

-Carolyn D'Our, MS, RD, is a registered dietitian with a passion for holistic healing.
+T.R.
+Aletheia, MS, RD, CNSC is a registered dietitian with a passion for holistic healing.
+She earned a master's degree in holistic healing from the Clayton College of Natural Health.
 Having one foot in each camp, so-to-speak, she likes to combine her knowledge of conventional nutrition with her love for holistic methods.
 Her interest in alternative therapies was born after the death of her father from cancer.
 The information in this blog comes from a variety of sources including conventional medicine, holistic therapies, and the Edgar Cayce readings.
 Cayce was considered the father of American holistic medicine and a medical clairvoyant.
-Carolyn D'Our is author of Cancer Remedies that the Medical Establishment Doesn't Want You to Use which discusses successful alternative cancer therapies and why the medical establishment is hiding them from the public.
+T.R.
+Aletheia is author of Cancer An American Conspiracy which discusses successful alternative cancer therapies and why the medical establishment is hiding them from the public.
 Her website is HealthyNutritionOptions.com.